DIR 201 Learning Objectives

 Assessment & Developing Individual Profile

-• Students successfully completing this course will be able to describe the mastering, constrictions or absence of the first four basic functional emotional developmental capacities in children or adult individuals, with or without developmental disabilities.
+Accurately describe the presence, constrictions, or absence of the first four basic functional emotional developmental capacities in children or adult individuals, with or without developmental disabilities.

-• Students successfully completing this course will demonstrate the ability to describe at least three unique individual profiles with all of the following components: sensory reactivity, processing and motor planning development, receptive and expressive language development, and visual spatial development in children or adult individuals, with or without developmental disabilities.
+Describe at least two unique individual profiles with all of the following components: sensory reactivity, processing and motor planning development, receptive and expressive language development, and visual spatial development in children or adult individuals, with or without developmental disabilities.

 Practice: Floortime

-• Students successfully completing this course will demonstrate the ability to integrate and apply relevant (at least five) DIR® concepts through Floortime competencies by attunement of one’s own affect to the individual, supporting regulation, emotional engagement, shared pleasure, reciprocity, and complex thinking.
+Integrate and apply relevant DIR® concepts in Floortime practice, such as: attunement of one’s own affect to the individual, supporting regulation, emotional engagement, reciprocity and intentionality, and complex thinking.

-• Students successfully completing this course will demonstrate the ability to describe at least six Floortime techniques that support interactions in ways that account for individual differences and lead to longer, more complex circles of communication.
+Demonstrate at least three Floortime techniques that account for individual differences and which lead to longer, more complex circles of communication.

 Reflective Practice & Professional Identity